When you arrive here in the UK, you may need to register with the police, depending on your nationality and how long you'll be here for.

 Do I need to register?

-You will need to register with the police if you come to the UK for longer than 6 months and you are a national from the following counties:
+You will need to register with the police if you come to the UK for longer than 6 months and are a national from the following countries:

 Afghanistan, Algeria, Argentina, Armenia, Azerbaijan, Bahrain, Belarus, Bolivia, Brazil, China, Colombia, Cuba, Egypt, Georgia, Iran, Iraq, Israel, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Libya, Moldova, Morocco, North Korea, Oman, Palestine, Peru, Qatar, Russia, Saudi Arabia, Sudan, Syria, Tajikistan, Tunisia, Turkey, Turkmenistan, United Arab Emirates, Ukraine, Uzbekistan, Yemen.